 But what is truly toxic is internalizing the negative words we hear around us and allowing them to gain power and control over our thoughts and our lives.
 This only holds us back and makes us weak.
 As Noor said, “At a certain point we have to make the decision– are we going to believe what people say about us or are we going to decide for ourselves who we are?
 My biggest piece of advice is to know that you are not the problem.
 You’re not wrong.
 You’re not a mistake.
 You’re not ugly.
 It is not your concern how other people view you, that’s their problem.
 They’re still conditioned under a set of standards that have held them hostage.
 You are free of all of that.
 You can love yourself.
 You can be happy in your own skin.
 You can make the decision today that who you are is enough, is beautiful, and that you’re going to be your own kind of beautiful.”
 We couldn’t have said it any better ourselves.

-We need to fight our own self-doubt, criticism, and fear in order to be able to face the harsh world around us, and stand up for ourselves and others.
+We need to fight our own self-doubt, criticism, and fears in order to be able to face the harsh world around us, and stand up for ourselves and others.
 So, instead of letting words like “terrorist,” “oppressed,” “towelhead,” “raghead,” or any other insult for that matter, get to your spirit and make you shy away from being who you are and living your best life, think about all of the positive things about yourself and your life.
 Shift the power away from those negative words to yourself and your self-worth.
 Keep in mind the falseness of these statements and that they stem from the insecurity of others who want to make you feel inferior and keep you there to boost their own egos and sense of selves.

 In other words, stop being your own bully.
 We have enough people in this world playing that role as it is.
 And don’t wait for others to stand up for you.
 Stand up for yourself and to yourself.
 Be your own cheerleader and number one supporter.
 But in order to do that, you need to learn to love yourself first.